 How to Apply Makeup to Conceal Melasma

-- Choose your applicator.
-Using a brush provides better coverage than using your fingers or a sponge.
-Try a fluffy, synthetic eye shadow or concealer brush for precise application.
+- Choose an applicator: A stippling brush provides more full coverage while a sponge gives a more natural finish.
+Try a fluffy synthetic eye shadow or concealer brush for precise application.

-- Apply makeup in thin layers to the affected areas.
-Dab it on with the brush and blend outward.
+- Apply foundation: Place a small amount of foundation on the back of your hand, bearing in mind that most camouflage makeup formulas dry very quickly, so apply a little amount at a time when building coverage.
+Apply makeup in thin layers to the affected areas and blend outward.
 If you need more coverage, dab more product onto the area until you achieve your desired results.
 Blend well at the edges to give your skin an even look.

 - Apply foundation powder: To set the makeup and help prevent transfer and smudging, use a foundation powder (versus a translucent powder) to set any liquid products.
 Use a pressing motion to apply for a more full-coverage look.